North Queensland Ceramic Awards

-The City of Townsville Art Collection Award of $10,000 continues to provide both opportunity for artists to become a part of one of the nation's most significant ceramic collections, as well as ensuring the continued growth of this important subsection of the City of Townsville Art Collection.
+The City of Townsville Art Collection Award of $10,000 continues to provide both opportunities for artists to become a part of one of the nation's most significant ceramic collections, as well as ensuring the continued growth of this important subsection of the City of Townsville Art Collection.

-The North Queensland Ceramic Awards virtual tour
+North Queensland Ceramic Awards Virtual Tour

 - Use the tool in the bottom right corner to see different views of the gallery or move between floors.

 - Zoom in and out using your mouse or finger controls.

 North Queensland Ceramic Awards Prize Winners

 City of Townsville Art Collection Award - $10,000 Acquisitive